moagrius/MapView/README.md

 <p>Enhancements:</p>
 <ol>
+  <li>Reinstated support for downsamples images.
+See MapView.java for new signatures</li>
   <li>No longer intercepts touch events by default.
 This can be enabled with `setShouldIntercept(boolean)`</li>
   <li>No longer caches tile images by default.
 This can be enabled with `setCacheEnabled(boolean)`</li>
   <li>added `clear` and `destroy` methods.
 The former is appropriate for `onPause`, the latter for `onDestroy` (incl. orientation changes)</li>